Lentz92/MetabolicModelValidation/README.md

 Péronnet and Massicotte 1991 (as described in kip et al 2018) Péronnet and Massicotte 1991 as described in its original paper

-### 02-Plots_and_statistics.qmd -- In progress
+### 02-Statistics.qmd
-Following script will make different plots and calculate different statistics that will be used in the research paper.
+Creates two different plots representing the differences between the metabolic calculated model and the measured, while also providing linear model statistics and error margins.